Man hospitalized after shooting in Capitol Hill on Sunday

-A man was hospitalized with multiple gunshot wounds after a shooting Sunday afternoon in an alleyway near the 1400 block of East Olive Way, in Seattle’s Capitol Hill neighborhood.
+A man was hospitalized Sunday afternoon after he was shot in an alleyway near the 1400 block of East Olive Way, in Seattle’s Capitol Hill neighborhood.

 The man who was shot, described by the Seattle Fire Department as being in his 20s, was in serious condition at Harborview Medical Center.